How to Grow from a Small to a Medium-Sized Business

 Prioritising customer success stories

 The way that growing businesses operate is changing, particularly in the digital age.
 Traditional organisations are more likely to focus on sales with the finance director firmly fixed on numbers.
-While renewals are important, it is possible that they will only account for around a quarter of revenue from contracts in a traditional business.
+While renewals are important, it is possible that they will only account for around a quarter of revenue.

 In modern, SaaS-based organisations, the contracting model involves shorter terms and faster renewals.
 The split between sales and renewals in these businesses is much more likely to be a fifty-fifty split.
 In fact, renewals could account for as much as 80 or 90 percent of revenue in firms with a monthly subscription model.

 In these circumstances, knowing what makes people more likely to renew is key.
 Your customer success story must begin at the start of the sales cycle – particularly as a small business, but also as your firm grows larger.
 A failure to focus on success will create high churn rates and unhappy customers that you will struggle to turn back onside.

 When attempting to grow from a small to a medium-sized business, it is important not just to analyse what factors help close a deal.
 We suggest you focus on the areas that will make your client successful, and track and trace delivery across the contract lifecycle.
 If your client is successful working with your business, then their continued custom is much more likely to be assured.

 So, keep a sharp eye on the potential for success.
 Avoid clients that will be tough to onboard and which stray beyond the confines of your already tightly-defined delivery model.
 Outliers throw you off course, so listen to customers and think carefully about how your organisation will help them.

 Do you stop being niche?

 It can be tempting to take a tangent and look for new business in a completely fresh area.
 However. businesses are more likely to grow successfully when they find new ways of exploiting their existing niche.